musikele/react_webpack_starter/README.md

 ## Getting started

-Make sure you have installed Node than install global npm packages with:
+Make sure you have installed Node and cloned this repo than install global npm packages with:

 ```
 npm setup